in the Annex and Queen West,

 We must learn to allow our instincts (or muse or subconscious or whatever we call it) to carry us through the scenes.
 When that side gets going, you won’t believe some of the things that you will come up with.

-As improvisers, what we are aiming for is to discover the ‘truth’ of the moment on stage and to develop the ability to stay in that moment.
-By doing this, scripted lines [& speeches] start to sound like they’ve been said for the first time.
+As improvisers, what we are aiming for is to discover the truth of the moment 'on-stage' and to develop the ability to stay in that moment.
+By doing this, social interactions (& PowerPoint Presentations) start to feel and sound more natural and comfortable.
 These exercises are immeasurably helpful in that regard.